rehierl/abstract-properties/11-x-hierarchies/11-0-setup-of-sets/1-1-setup-partial.md

 ## (disjoint ex-or related)

-Any two sets in a partial setup are either disjoint ex-or one set is a subset of the other.
+Any two sets in a partial setup are either disjoint ex-or one set is a superset of the other.

 * `(s disjoint-to t) ex-or (s related-to t)` is true for all `(s,t in P)`